Sm Head 05

 Major symptoms:

 Warm febrile disease cause accumulation of “internal heat”.
-Another cause for accumulation of “internal heat” are chronic disturbing emotions.
+Other causes for accumulation of “internal heat” are chronic disturbing emotions and eating too much hot and spicy foods.

-Just like bacteria and parasites thrive in an external damp-heat environment so do they do in an internal damp-heat body environment.
+Just like bacteria and parasites thrive in an external damp-heat environment so do they thrive in an internal damp-heat body environment.
 Therefore chronic internal damp-heat leads to bacterial and yeast overgrowth.

 Major Chinese herbs

-Famous herbs used to treat damp-heat in Chinese medicine are the "three Huangs” – Huang Qin (Scutellaria baicalensis), Huang Lian (Coptis chinesis) and Huang Bai (Phellodendron amurense).
+Famous herbs used for the treatment of damp-heat in traditional Chinese medicine are the "three Huangs” – Huang Qin (Scutellaria baicalensis), Huang Lian (Coptis chinesis) and Huang Bai (Phellodendron amurense)(4).
 In Chinese language “Huang” means yellow.
 Foods, herbs and spices with yellow/orange color very commonly have either tonifying Qi effect or antimicrobial effect.
 When cooked in an herbal decoction, especially if all three "Huangs" are used together in one formula, the color of the decoction becomes deep yellow.
-In our experience the "three Huangs" work much faster and are much more efficient against harmful bacteria than synthetic antibiotics, and without the destructive effect synthetic antibiotics have on the body.
+In our experience the "three Huangs" work much faster and are much more efficient against harmful bacteria than synthetic antibiotics.They also do not have the destructive side effects antibiotics have on the body.

 Healing foods